Saif Ali Khan: First marriage, early roles, and breakthrough (1991–2000)

-Rise to prominence and Commercial Success (2001–2004)
+Rise to prominence (2001–2004)

 In 2001, Khan appeared in Eeshwar Nivas' box office flop Love Ke Liye Kuch Bhi Karega, (a film loosely inspired by the 1996 black comedy Fargo).
 Following this, he featured alongside Aamir Khan and Akshaye Khanna in Farhan Akhtar's coming-of-age comedy drama Dil Chahta Hai.
 Depicting the contemporary routine life of Indian affluent youth, it is set in modern-day urban Mumbai and focuses on a major transitional period in the lives of three young friends.
 Khan played Sameer Mulchandani, a "hopeless romantic", and was particularly drawn to the qualities of his character.
 Dil Chahta Hai was very popular with critics and won the National Film Award for Best Feature Film in Hindi.
 The film performed well in big cities, but failed in rural areas, which was attributed by critics to the urban-oriented lifestyle it presented.
 The feature marked a significant turning point in Khan's career, earning him the Filmfare Award for Best Performance in a Comic Role and awards for Best Supporting Actor at the Screen, Zee Cine and International Indian Academy (IIFA) ceremonies.
 Rediff.com wrote that Khan was able to rise above his "under-sketched character", and the critic Taran Adarsh described him as "excellent", arguing that it was his "career-best performance".